Myriam-Mabrouki/Intership-2023-KOPERNIC/README.md

 - execute bash script
 - type the following command line : ```export LD_LIBRARY_PATH=/usr/lib:$LD_LIBRARY_PATH```
 - compile : ```gcc -L/usr/lib -Wall -o sched Job_Scheduler.c -lndes -lstatemate -lcjpeg_wrbmp```

+## Energy consumption tests

+In this folder there are test programs that run function with few or a lot of memory accesses to check the differences when doing energy consumption.

 ## UART Communication